JPL-IMCE/gov.nasa.jpl.imce.ontologies.analysis/README.md

 ## Running
 *MISSING: SETTING UP EXPORT RESULTS / RUNNING OML2OWL*

+Firstly, ensure that there is an environment variable `METADATA` set that points at the metadata file produced by the SysML 2 OWL exporter.

 To run, execute the following commands in a terminal, starting at the project root:

 ```sh